nervosnetwork/rfcs/rfcs/0006-merkle-tree/0006-merkle-tree.md

 ## Complete Binary Merkle Tree

-CKB uses Complete Binary Merkle Tree(CBMT) to generate `Merkle Root` and `Merkle Proof` for a static list of items.
-Currently, CBMT is used to calculate `Transactions Root`.
+CKB uses Complete Binary Merkle Tree(CBMT) to generate *Merkle Root*  and *Merkle Proof* for a static list of items.
+Currently, CBMT is used to calculate *Transactions Root*.
 Basically, CBMT is a ***complete binary tree***, in which every level, except possibly the last, is completely filled, and all nodes are as far left as possible.
 And it is also a ***full binary tree***, in which every node other than the leaves has two children.
 Compare with other Merkle trees, the hash computation of CBMT is minimal, as well as the proof size.

-## Node Orginazation
+## Nodes Organization

 For the sake of illustration, we order the tree nodes from ***top to bottom*** and ***left to right*** starting at zero.
-In CBMT with `n` items, root is the `first` node, and the first item's hash is `node 0`, second is `node n+1`, etc. We choose this nodes orginazation because it is easy to caculate the node order for an item.
+In CBMT with *n* items, root is the *first* node, and the first item's hash is *node 0*, second is *node n+1*, etc. We choose this nodes organization because it is easy to calculate the node order for an item.

 For example, CBMT with 6 items(suppose the hashes are `[T0, T1, T2, T3, T4, T5]`) and CBMT with 7 items(suppose the hashes are `[T0, T1, T2, T3, T4, T5, T6]`) is shown below: